-Repair and tune up your bicycle, shadow a mechanic or practice repairs on used bicycles in our full-service shop.
+Do-It-Yourself repair and tune up your bicycle, shadow a mechanic or practice repairs on used bicycles in our full-service shop.
 Chat with expert bicycle mechanics and commuters.
 Share your skills and teach others what you know.
 Purchase bicycle parts — used and new — to complete your projects.

 DIY Member Hours – Wednesdays from 5:30-8:30 PM and Saturdays from 1:30-5:30 PM.
 To take advantage of the shop’s resources (tools and mechanic expertise), you have to be a member.
 Become a member today!

 Women’s DIY Member Hours – Mondays from 5:30-8:30pm.
 Transgender and femme identifying attendees are very much welcome.

 Mechanic Nights, – To be announced.
 Stay tuned.
 We schedule mechanic nights to support special projects and build goals for community programs.
 If you don’t want to miss announcements, follow BiCi Co. on Facebook and sign up for email announcements.